thomasjdelaney/Regional_Correlations/README.md

 - update the README.md
 - fix the 'is_strong' flag.
 - consider the relative mutual information
+- What use are the strong histograms?
-- Add the k-s test.
+- consider the Mann-Whitney U test